The Exotic $K(2)$-Local Picard Group at the Prime $2$

 and $\GG_n^1 \subseteq \GG_n$ is the kernel of this map.
 This gives a filtration of $\kappa_2$ at $p=2$

 and then in \Cref{thm:kappag21}, \Cref{thm:Qfirst}, and \Cref{thm:first-quotient} we compute the filtration quotients as

 We then show that this filtration splits in \Cref{prop:kappaG48} and \Cref{thm:kappa}.
 To help with this, we compare this subgroup filtration with the descent filtration, the one arising from the Adams-Novikov spectral sequence.
 See \Cref{defn:descent-filt} for the details on this filtration.
-We remark immediately that this splitting is by no means canonical and our methods give no reason to expect anything comparable at a general height $n$.
+We remark immediately that this splitting is by no means canonical.
 A roadmap and a more detailed synopsis is given after \Cref{defn:subgroup-filt}, near the beginning of Part II and after we have all the definitions in place.

 Echoing the three-part division of $\kappa_2$ displayed in \eqref{eq:div-in-3pts}, we have three ways of producing exotic elements in the Picard group.
 The first is a twisting construction, which appeared in \cite{GHMRPicard} and was studied in some detail in \cite{Westerland}.
 Let $\KEn \subseteq \pi_0E^{h\GG_n^1}$ be in the kernel of the Hurewicz map to $E_0E^{h\GG_n^1}$.
 Then we can form the multiplicative subgroup $1 + \KEn \subseteq (\pi_0E^{h\GG_n^1})^\times$.
 Note the quotient group $\GG_n/\GG_n^1 \cong \ZZ_p$ acts on $1 + \KEn$.
 Now if $\alpha \in 1 + \KEn$ and $\psi \in \ZZ_p$ is a topological generator we can form a fiber sequence